Wireless Networking and Sensin g Lab (Wang Lab)

 Popularity-based Data Placement with Load Balancing in Edge Computing, IEEE Transactions on Cloud Computing, to appear

-HDSpeed: Hybrid Detection of Vehicle Speed via Acoustic Sensing on Smartphones, IEEE Trans. on Mobile Computing, to appear
+HDSpeed: Hybrid Detection of Vehicle Speed via Acoustic Sensing on Smartphones, IEEE Trans. on Mobile Computing, Aug.
+2022

-HearSmoking: Smoking Detection in Driving Environment via Acoustic Sensing on Smartphones, IEEE Trans. on Mobile Computing, to appear
+HearSmoking: Smoking Detection in Driving Environment via Acoustic Sensing on Smartphones, IEEE Trans. on Mobile Computing, Aug.
+2022

-Joint Optimization of MapReduce Scheduling and Network Policy in Hierarchical Data Centers, IEEE Trans. on Cloud Computing, to appear
+Joint Optimization of MapReduce Scheduling and Network Policy in Hierarchical Data Centers, IEEE Trans. on Cloud Computing, Jan-March 2022

 Data Life Aware Model Updating Strategy for Stream-based Online Deep Learning, IEEE Transactions on Parallel and Distributed Systems, Oct 2021